-The advantage of hydronic systems is that heat is radiated from underfloor or floor level radiator panels because heat naturally rises.
-It is this that provides gentle even heat throughout your house and also less heat loss through your ceiling.
+The key advantage of hydronic systems is that heat is radiated from underfloor or floor level radiator panels where heat naturally rises.
+This provides gentle even heat throughout your house where you feel it better.

 Reverse cycle air conditioners supply air from high level air diffusers.
-However, this hot air needs to be dragged down to floor level to feel comfortable in winter.
-To feel it, you will need to turn up the heat.
-Hence, reverse cycle air conditioners are less efficient than hydronic heating systems.
+However, this hot air needs to be dragged down to floor level to feel comfortable in winter, which is less effective.
+Therefore, reverse cycle air conditioners are less efficient than hydronic heating systems.

 Hydronic heating is also silent and does not blow allergens around.
 Quite simply, it is the most luxuriant form of heating.

 Underfloor hydronic heating is the most efficient method because it requires only warm water because of its large surface area.
-This is easier to heat than hydronic radiators, so requires less power.
+This is easier for a heat pump than heating hydronic radiators, so requires less power.

 Install hydronic circuits inside your structural slab or inside a finishing screed over the top of your structural slab.
 The former gives you more thermal mass to store thermal energy whilst the latter is more responsive.

-Hydronic heat pumps can deliver cooling in reverse cycle through underfloor hydronic systems or fan coil convectors.
+Hydronic heat pumps can produce cooling in reverse cycle through underfloor hydronic pipes or fan coil convectors.
 Cooling is a key advantage of heat pumps over gas boilers.

-Install an underfloor hydronic system if you are doing a new build or major renovation.
-Water is moved through underfloor circuits above the dew point.
+Use underfloor area cooling if you have a thermally efficient house with shading from sunshine radiation in summer.
+Water is moved through your underfloor pipes above the dew point.
 The cooling relies on the large surface area of your floor to be effective.
-It cannot provide latent cooling by absorbing inside moisture.
-Therefore, shade your windows from sun radiation in summer and use ceiling fans to assist the cooling process.
+However, it cannot provide latent cooling by absorbing inside moisture.

 Use your solar power to operate your hydronic heat pumps during the day.
 Energize the thermal mass inside your house during the day then release it at night.